ikding/python_code_quality_for_ds/slideshow.md

 * Code is a form of communicate with machines that does the heavy lifting computation for us.
 * Code is a form of communication between people.
-* Data science projects in industry (analysis, ML models, etc) are collaborative in nature - you won't be the only person who needs to use or modify your code
+* Data science projects (analysis, ML models, etc) are often collaborative in nature - you won't be the only person who needs to use or modify your code

 ---
 ### My journey on code quality